 Make use of numerous online resources and research your business financing.
 Being able to cover rent and opening costs is not enough.
 You need to draw in and maintain your customers, too, so plan accordingly.

-Deal with mergers and acquisitions positively
+Deal with merger and acquisition positively

 At times, employees may focus too much on negative news during such uncertain times.
 Instead of good, that does more bad by making people discouraged when they need to stay optimistic.